danilotpnta/SciWiki-Maker/README.md

 - **Inspiration and Acknowledgments:**
   - This dataset was inspired by the **FreshWiki Dataset**, which focuses on the most-edited Wikipedia pages between February 2022 and September 2023.
-  - We acknowledge the FreshWiki authors for their contributions and for providing a data construction pipeline that informed several of our processing scripts.

   - For more details on the original dataset and pipeline, please refer to:
     > Yijia Shao et al. (2024).
 "Assisting in Writing Wikipedia-like Articles From Scratch with Large Language Models."
 [NAACL HLT 2024](https://arxiv.org/abs/2402.14207).

 - **Additional Attribution:**
-  - Please ensure proper attribution to Wikipedia, ScienceDirect, and any other contributors when using or referencing this dataset.
+  - Please ensure proper attribution to Wikipedia, and any other contributors when using or referencing this dataset.